-This book was a hefty hardback, and not quick at getting to the crux of the story.
+The Oath was a hefty hardback book, and not quick at getting to the crux of the story.

 But what a strange story!